 All Australian residents with a Medicare card are eligible for the PBS.

 Overseas visitors from countries that have a Reciprocal Health Care Agreement with Australia are also eligible.
-That means visitors from Belgium, Finland, Ireland, Italy, Malta, the Netherlands, New Zealand, Norway, Slovenia, Sweden and the United Kingdom.
+That means visitors from Belgium, Finland, Italy, Malta, the Netherlands, New Zealand, Norway, the Republic of Ireland, Slovenia, Sweden and the United Kingdom.

 The cost of medicines on the PBS